 Our culture today challenges us with expressions that are often cold, mean, cruel, and sometimes brutal.
 How can we show the world that we are “in Christ”?
 One way is by being kind, speaking truthfully, while remembering we are Christ’s ambassadors on earth.

 Acts of kindness and words of kindness are the golden threads that bind us together.

 This article is brought to you by the Advanced Writers and Speakers Association (AWSA).

-About the author: Fran is a retired nurse, organist, mother, and grandmother living in Greenville, Texas.
-She has authored See You Later, Jeffrey, Touching the Clouds, and has contributed to thirty books.
+About the author: Fran Sandin is a retired nurse, organist, mother, and grandmother living in Greenville, Texas.
 She and her husband, Jim, have traveled to many countries and states.
-Her latest book, HOPE on the Way, Devotions to Go– contains 52 devotionals for those who love to combine faith and adventure.
-HOPE on the Way was acknowledged for outstanding Christian Literature both in the Devotional and Christian Living sections by Joy and Company in Arlington, Texas.
-Visit Fran’s website at www.fransandin.com.
+Her latest book, Hope on the Way, Devotions to Go– contains 52 devotionals for those who love to combine faith and adventure.
+Visit her website to order with a click on the home page fransandin.com.
+Hope on the Way has been nominated by Joy and Company in Arlington, Texas, for the Henri Award (for outstanding Christian Literature) both in the Devotional and Christian Living sections.

 Join the conversation: What recent opportunities have you had to show kindness?